Environmental Justice Legacy Initiative

 A multi-year collaboration to preserve and promote the history of the US environmental justice movement.

 I’m working with people around the country to help preserve the history of the US environmental justice movement in order to keep the hard-won lessons of its activists available to current and future generations.
 We held national convenings in January of 2023 and 2024 in order to create space to share experiences and ideas across organizational and regional silos.
 This brought together activists, NGO staff, academics, archivists and curators from 16 states and the District of Virginia.
-One of the things we did was compile a list of relevant resources, which is housed below until we build a separate project website.
+From 2025-2027, we are supporting four environmental justice organizations through a process of “archival accompaniment” as they review their records, undertake pilot projects to preserve portions of them, and make plans for how they would like to preserve the rest.
+This work is ongoing, get in touch if you are interested in learning more!

 Clockwise from top left: Allen Gunn, Tracy Perkins, Na’Taki Osborne Jelks, Cynthia Peurifoy and Vernice Miller-Travis were the last ones to leave the meeting at the end of the day!
 2023 Environmental Justice Archiving Convening.